tpunt/PHP7-Reference/php71-reference.md

 Dynamic calls for certain functions have been forbidden.
-These functions either inspect or modify another scope, and present with them ambiguous and unreliable behaviour.
+These functions either inspect or modify another scope, and present with them ambiguous and unreliable behavior.
 The functions are as follows:
 ```
 assert() - with a string as the first argument
 compact()